Nwasemi/alx-system_engineering-devops/0x00-shell_basics/README.md

-To prints the absolute path name of the current working directory
+To print the current working directory